Table of Contents

 This describes the ideal state.

 Sample answer: Normalization looks like deep concentration, kindness, and joyful work across the room.
-I help it happen with consistent routines, beautiful materials that match interests, freedom to choose, and calm modeling.
+I help it happen with consistent routines, beautiful materials that match interests, freedom to choose, and calm modelling.
 When children feel respected and engaged, the group settles into harmony.

 Tips: Describe signs so it feels vivid.